sdss/flicamera/cextern/README.md

 - ``libfli.c`` has been modified to include the MacOS definition for ``usb_bulktransfer`` (see [here](https://github.com/cversek/python-FLI/issues/5#issuecomment-129927593)).

-These changes have been tested with MacOS 10.15+ and Unix. **gfa does not require to manually compile the library**.
-In normal situations, building gfa will automatically generate a shared library from these modified sources.
+These changes have been tested with MacOS 10.15+ and Unix. **flicamera does not require to manually compile the library**.
+In normal situations, building flicamera will automatically generate a shared library from these modified sources.

 Documentation for the SDK is available [here](http://www.flicamera.com/downloads/FLI_SDK_Documentation.pdf).